panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 To access the value stored inside a ref simply read `myRef.value` property.
 Same way if you want to update the value of a ref simply update `myRef.value = 'New value'` property.

 Refs in Vue are *reactive* values.
 Meaning that if you render in the template a ref value, then changing that value programatically makes Vue re-render the output to reflect the ref change.

+Other than storing reactive values, a ref can also give direct access to a DOM element rendered in the template.
+To assign a ref with the DOM element, simply assign `:ref` attribute with a ref: `<div :ref="myRef">`.
+After component mounting, `myRef.value` will contain the DOM element instance.

 Vue can also create refs implicitely: for example `computed()` API returns a ref.